oadultradeepfield/oadultradeepfield/README.md

 [View code here](https://github.com/phanuphatsrisukhawasu/star-galaxy-image-classification/blob/main/star-galaxy-classification.ipynb)

 <h3>Double perovskite band gap prediction</h3>
 Transitioning from fossil fuel dependency to renewable energy is pivotal.
-Solar energy, sourced from the sun via photovoltaic cells, emerges as a crucial solution.
+Solar power, sourced from the sun via photovoltaic cells, emerges as a crucial solution.
 These cells, typically semiconductor-based with a narrow band gap, play a vital role in solar power harnessing.
 Double perovskites have garnered attention as potential substitutes for photovoltaic materials.

 <br>This project focuses on developing machine learning models to predict double perovskite band gap energies.
 Such efforts promise to expedite research by alleviating computational burdens, ultimately advancing solar energy technology.